 - In-country spending.
 Now, for the fun part: things like souvenirs for friends, ice cream with their group, museum tickets, taxi fares, and vacation costs (flights to other cities or countries, bus rides, train tickets, hostels, etc) are funded by the volunteer.
 Household items used by volunteers are also not included (toilet paper, laundry detergent, soap, etc.).

 We recommend each volunteer budgets $1,500 to $3,500+ for these costs and have a guide on affording a semester abroad full of fundraising tips to help make that happen.
-Every semester we have volunteers who work to raise funds and have seen many raise anywhere from $100 to thousands of dollars in order to help pay for their experience.
+Every semester we have volunteers who work to raise funds and have seen many raise anywhere from $100 to thousands of dollars to help pay for their experience.

 How Long Are They Volunteering?